Off The Grid: Detection of Primitives for Feed-Forward 3D Gaussian Splatting: Method

 \section{Method}

-We present a feed-forward neural network that directly predicts a 3D model of Gaussian primitives from a set of $N$ unposed and uncalibrated images $I_{i<N}$ representing a static scene.
-We build on a large reconstruction model, which we fine-tune for the task of 3D Gaussian prediction using a detection-based decoder.
+We present a feed-forward neural network that predicts a 3DGS model from a set of $N$ unposed and uncalibrated images $I_{i<N}$ representing a static scene.
 An overview of our pipeline is shown in Figure~\ref{fig:method}.